 Why do people visit Playa del Carmen?

-We took a ‘colectivo’ bus near our hotel for a day trip to Playa del Carmen, though I wish we had more time to explore it.
-Initially, I was a bit concerned about safety, but we ended up feeling safe the entire time.
-The famous 5th Avenue seemed like a fantastic spot to hang out, enjoy fine dining, and even party all night long for those who came to Mexico in search of a ‘fiesta.’
-Playa del Carmen, being a resort town, attracts people from all over the world, and it’s easy to blend in.
+We took a colectivo from near our hotel for a quick day trip to Playa del Carmen – though honestly, I wish we’d had more time to explore.
+I was initially a bit unsure about safety, but once we arrived, we felt completely at ease.
+The famous Fifth Avenue (La Quinta Avenida) was buzzing with energy – a perfect place for dining, shopping, and, for those in search of a fiesta, dancing the night away.
+As a resort town that attracts visitors from all over the world, Playa del Carmen has a cosmopolitan vibe where it’s easy to blend in.

 Mexico Vacation Guide - Pinterest